These types of

 2. Kenji Harima (School Rumble)

-Kenji Harima is another character who’s “lead astray” like many anime delinquents. or delinquents in general.
+Kenji Harima is another character who’s “lead astray” like many

 On the surface before he starts to make changes to his lifestyle, Kenji is a